 The post graduate certificate in prescribing practice, and the graduate certificate in prescribing practice lead to the qualification of non-medical prescriber (V300) below.
 NSA3901/4902 lead to the qualification of Community Practitioner Nurse / Midwife Prescribing (V150).

-Taught by experienced practitioners and lecturers at our state-of-the-art London campus, this course will build on your existing knowledge base and physical assessment skills to further enhance autonomous practice.
+Taught by experienced practitioners and lecturers, this course will build on your existing knowledge base and physical assessment skills to further enhance autonomous practice.

 The aim of this course is to successfully develop nurses who are safe non-medical prescribers who are competent to assess, manage and prescribe in their area of clinical expertise, working in conjunction with their patients, and multidisciplinary team to give holistic care.
 Expertise and awareness of limitations are key to accountability and safe prescribing.
 It is our role to provide the support, knowledge and development of professionalism which will achieve these nurses.

 Armed with these contemporary insights and valuable skills you will not only enhance your practice and career prospects for the future but obtain 45 credits at Level 6 or 7 to put towards a BSc degree, BSc Midwifery (Top Up), MSc Midwifery Studies, MSc Nursing Studies , or MSc Mental Health Studies if you wish.